-- Appendix A, How to Find Firmware Updates, explains the process for downloading AlphaServer firmware from the Internet. - Appendix B, Hard Disk Partitioning for AlphaBIOS and Windows NT, describes the concept of partitioning for AlphaBIOS and Windows NT. - Appendix C, Differences Between AlphaBIOS and ARC Firmware, describes the differences. - Appendix D, Acoustical Data, lists values for the system drawer in various configurations.
+- Appendix B, Hard Disk Partitioning for AlphaBIOS and Windows NT, describes the concept of partitioning for AlphaBIOS and Windows NT. - Appendix C, Differences Between AlphaBIOS and ARC Firmware, describes the differences. - Appendix D, Acoustical Data, lists values for the system drawer in various configurations.